themanyone/voice_typing/README.md

 - Add a Keybinding for mic mute/unmute.
 If there is continuous noise in the background, it goes into a recording loop and never gets around to typing text.

-- First run might be slow as it needs to download the model (better yet, use whisper from cli first to download the model (tiny))
+- First run of `voice_typing` might be slow as it needs to download the model (better yet, use whisper or whisper.cpp from cli first to download the model (tiny))

 ## Troubleshooting
 "failed to connect socket `/tmp/.ydotool_socket': Permission denied" Error